Digital Audio Lip-Sync Correction

 At first thought it might appear the DD740 audio delay could not correct for "already delayed audio in the arriving signal" but in conjunction with the video delay of your TV or projector it actually can - up to the display's video delay.
 That is, if your TV delays video 100 ms your DD740 will correct lip-sync errors from 100 ms audio lagging to 580 ms audio leading.
 For most projectors the video delay is even larger which is actually a good thing when used with a DD740 since it gives you more negative adjustment if sound arrives "already delayed.

 For a more detailed explanation of how an audio delay can correct for audio that's already delayed CLICK HERE.

-An HDMI cable carries both video and audio but most sources also have separate digital audio outputs (coax and optical) the DD740 can intercept before they go to your AV receiver or soundbar.
+An HDMI cable carries both video and audio but most sources also have separate digital audio outputs (coax and optical) the DD740 can intercept before they go to your TV and on to your AV receiver or soundbar.
 If you are using your TV's internal speakers a few TV's have digital audio inputs but not very many so to use the DD740 you may need to add a soundbar or a DAC (digital to analog converter) to change the D740's digital audio output to analog stereo since most TV's have stereo inputs.
-A DAC will work but restricts you to stereo sound from your TV speakers whereas a soundbar will provide much better sound and may offer surround sound too.
+A DAC will work but restricts you to stereo sound from your TV speakers whereas a soundbar will provide much better sound and may offer Dolby Digital surround sound too.

 To buy the DD740 for $249 plus $9.95 shipping click the link to PayPal below.
 Our products are also on Amazon and eBay at slightly higher prices.